Flag of Taichung

 Flag of Taichung (臺中市市旗 (Táizhōngshì Shìqí)) is a city flag representing Taichung City, Taiwan.
 The current flag was adopted on August 26, 2025.

-Histroy
+History

-The flag of Taichung featured a yellow background with red text of "臺中市" (Taichung City) since its establishment (Taichung City (1945)) in 1945, and continued to use after merging with Taichung Country.
+The flag of Taichung used to featured a yellow background with red text of the city's name ("臺中市") since its establishment in 1945, and was continued to be used after Taichung County merged with the city.

-The design of the flag was criticised, and described as "the ugliest city flag in Taiwan" by local media, politicians, and some unofficial online voting.
+The new flag's design was criticised by local media, politicians, and unofficial online voting, with some describing the flag as "the ugliest city flag in Taiwan".
 After an online voting on PTT in 2016, the Taichung City government held an online audition for a new city flag.
 The flag was voted on 18 February 2017.
 The government promised to modify its minor design before using it, but it was not used in the end.